mzanini/cv/index.md

 - Took ownership of Groove's Salesforce managed package, written in APEX.
 - Implemented APIs in GraphQL.

-### @ [**Zero Mile Labs**](https://www.zeromilelabs.com) _in Issaquah, WA_ **(Side Project)**<br>

-> React Native, Ruby on Rails, GraphQL

-**Owner** _(Jan 2021 - Present)_ <br>
-I founded Zero Mile Labs with one goal: shorten the distance between people and their food.
-With that goal, I built [`CropStand`](https://www.zeromilelabs.com/cropstand), a mobile app that allows small food producers to get their roadside produce stand online in minutes.
-Producers list the produce they have available and accept payments entirely in the app.

-Logo and app design, wireframing, development and deployment all done by yours truly.
-The app is available on both iOS and Android.

 ### @ [**Meteorcomm**](https://meteorcomm.com/) _in Seattle, WA_<br>

 > C++, Ruby, AMQP, Apache Qpid, Docker, Kubernetes, OpenShift, [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux), Ansible